 Escalation steps amended to match process in Recommendation #2.

-Scope of Community IRP modified to match Recommendation #7.
+Scope of community IRP modified to match Recommendation #7.

 The Power to Approve Changes to Fundamental Bylaws and/or Articles of Incorporation is now: The Power to Approve Changes to Fundamental Bylaws and/or Articles of Incorporation and/or Approve ICANN’s Sale or Other Disposition of All or Substantially All of ICANN’s Assets